-Goal 6.1 Land Use - Transportation Integration: Plan, develop, operate, and maintain a transportation system to support the planned character of existing and future land uses.
-Goal 6.2 Multi-Modal System: Encourage walking, biking, and transit, especially at peak-hour commuting times, to enhance access and mobility for people of all ages and abilities.
-Goal 6.3 Safety: Plan, develop, operate, and maintain a transportation system that provides safe

-Goal 6.3 Safety: Plan, develop, operate, and maintain a transportation system that provides safe access and mobility for all roadway users.

-Goal 6.4 Public Health: Promote individual and community health through active transportation, noise mitigation, and air quality protections.

-Goal 6.5 Equity: Expand mobility by providing safe and connected networks for non-auto travel and public transit for low-income and vulnerable populations.

-Goal 6.6 Economy: Invest in a transportation system that stimulates and supports job creation and business development and improves the movement of people, goods, and services

-Goal 6.7 System Effectiveness: Implement and maintain an effective and efficient transportation system in a coordinated and cost-effective manner.

-Goal 6.8 Context: Provide transportation investments that are responsive to context and natural setting.
+- 1. Land Use Transportation Integration: Plan, develop, operate, and maintain a transportation system to support the planned character of existing and future land uses. - 2.
+Multi-Modal System: Encourage walking, biking, and transit, especially at peak-hour commuting times, to enhance access and mobility for people of all ages and abilities. - 3.
+Safety: Plan, develop, operate, and maintain a transportation system that provides safe access and mobility for all roadway users. - 4.
+Public Health: Promote individual and community health through active transportation, noise mitigation, and air quality protections. - 5.
+Equity: Expand mobility by providing safe and connected networks for non-auto travel and public transit for low-income and vulnerable populations. - 6.
+Economy: Invest in a transportation system that stimulates and supports job creation and business development and improves the movement of people, goods, and services - 7.
+System Effectiveness: Implement and maintain an effective and efficient transportation system in a coordinated and cost-effective manner. - 8.
+Context: Provide transportation investments that are responsive to context and natural setting.